vonuyvicoo/taclobanwifiportals/README.md

-# Captive Portal Bypass (Tacloban Edition)
+# Tacloban WiFi Captive Portal Bypass Scripts

-This project explores techniques for bypassing captive portals commonly found in public Wi-Fi networks, with a focus on those encountered in Tacloban.
+This repository explores basic techniques for bypassing captive portals commonly found in public Wi-Fi networks, with a focus on those encountered in Tacloban.
 It is intended to demonstrate security gaps in poorly configured or outdated network setups.
+Please rate-limit voucher attempts on your portals to protect yourselves from scripts like these.

 ---